glongman/shoptalk/README.md

 </p>
 <h2><a href="http://shopify.com/developers">Sign up as a Shopify developer</a> (also free)</h2>
 <p>
-create a Shopify application (mine was amazingly called ShopTalk)</br>
+create a Shopify application (mine was amazingly called ShopTalk)</p>
-make note of the API key and secret
+<p>make note of the API key and secret
 </p>
 <h2>Get the code for this app</h2>
 <p>fork this project on GitHub </p>